 Additionally, evidence of a strong credit score and detailed records of salary and dividend payments are essential to demonstrate financial responsibility and reliability.

-Years’ Worth of Accounts and Tax Year Overview
+Years’ Worth of Accounts and Tax Calculations

 For self-employed individuals seeking a mortgage, providing an extensive set of financial documents and ensuring a good credit score is vital.
 Lenders meticulously evaluate financial reliability, making it important to submit detailed and accurate records.